cloudinary/cloudinary-react/README.md

 ## Usage

-The library includes 4 Elements:
+The library includes 6 Components:

 * CloudinaryContext
 * Image
+* Audio
 * Video
 * Transformation
+* Placeholder - can only be used as child of an Image component

+## Components Demo
+Storybook for the components is available [here](https://cloudinary.github.io/cloudinary-react/)

 ### CloudinaryContext
 CloudinaryContext allows you to define shared parameters that are applied to all children elements.